croquet/croquet-docs/webshowcase/ShowcaseSpec.md

 ### cards:Array<Spec>

-The `cards` property is an array of object references and and modifiers to specify your own content.
+The `cards` property is an array of object references and modifiers to specify your own content.

 The `place` property specifies the predefined location in the showcase.
 The `type` property defines the kind of content, either `image`, `pdf` or `video`.
-The `path` property specifies where in the web to find the asset. the location can be a relative path from `showcase.html` or a full URL starting with "http" or "https".
+The `path` property specifies where in the web to find the asset.
+The location can be a relative path from `webshowcase.html` or a full URL starting with "http" or "https".
 There are also additional modifiers that may be used.

 ### Images